 How Soon Can You Take a Pregnancy Test?

 Timing is key when checking for pregnancy.
 While some tests claim early detection, accuracy depends on hCG levels in your body.
-Between a blood test and a home urine test, which is more accurate?
+Between a blood test and a home urine test, which is more accurate?- Blood Test: Detects hCG as early as 7 days after implantation, offering the most accurate results.

 - Home Urine Test: Best taken 10-14 days after implantation, as hCG needs time to build up in urine.